ianfmiller/covid19-burden-mapping/README.md

 #### Authors: Ian Miller, Alex Becker, Bryan Grenfell, and Jess Metcalf of Princeton University.
 #### Healthcare officials: If you would like maps of a specific state or region, please contact Ian Miller at ifmiller(at)princeton(dot)edu
 #### Please feel free to adapt, refine, and send corrections.
+#### We are currently exploring methods of accounting for differences among susceptibility, transmission, and/or contact patterns between age classes, and for incorporating the effects of comorbidities (hypertension, diabetes, etc).
 ## Important Caveats
 #### These preliminary results should be interpreted as rough estimate of where the burden of COVID-19 may be highest rather than as exact projections.
 However, they could still be used as a set of guidelines for prioritizing resource allocation.
 #### Currently, our estimates assume: